-In chapter 1 of this book, we begin by tracing the source of inspiration which led to the producing of this translation and explain the need for such a work.
-Then its history at Qadian is described till the events of March 1914 which led to the establishment of the Ahmadiyya Anjuman Isha'at Islam at Lahore.
-Continuing the historical account, chapter 2 covers the completion of the translation after the move to Lahore and its printing and publication from Woking, Surrey, England.
+Chapter 1 of this book begins by tracing the source of inspiration which led to the producing of this translation, and explains the need for such a work.
+Then its history at Qadian is covered till the events of March 1914 which led to the founding of the Ahmadiyya Anjuman Isha'at Islam at Lahore.
+Chapter 2, continuing the historical account, deals with the completion of the translation after the move to Lahore and its printing and publication from Woking in England.
 It goes on to quote many of the reviews which appeared both at that time and in later years.
-Brief mention is also made in this chapter of the Maulana's Urdu translation and massive commentary, and the English editions without Arabic text, all these appearing in the 1920s.
+Brief mention is also made of the Maulana's Urdu translation and commentary, and the English editions without Arabic text, all these appearing in the 1920s.

-In chapter 3 there is a somewhat detailed examination of the relationship of the Maulana's translation with certain well-known translations by other Muslims which appeared afterwards.
-It shows really the great debt which these translators owed to Maulana Muhammad Ali.
+In chapter 3 there is a somewhat detailed examination of the relationship of this translation with certain well-known translations by other Muslims which appeared afterwards.
+It shows the great debt which these translators owed to Maulana Muhammad Ali.

-Chapter 4 relates the work of thorough revision of his translation and commentary which the Maulana carried out in the years 1947-1951 to produce the 1951, fourth revised edition.
-It brings the subject up to date with some details of the subsequent reprints and editions after the 1951 revised translation.
+Chapter 4 relates the work of thorough revision of his translation and commentary which the Maulana carried out to produce the new 1951 edition.
+It brings the subject up to date with some details of the later reprints and editions after the 1951 revised translation.